Amazon Product Photography Requirements: Complete 2026 Compliance Guide

 Main image: Product must be the focal point, clearly visible, and in sharp focus.
 White background mandatory.
 For rings, necklaces, and bracelets, show the piece without a model in the main image.
 Additional images can show the jewelry worn.

-Scale is critical: Jewelry is small, and buyers frequently misjudge size from photos.
-Include at least one additional image showing the piece on a hand, wrist, neck, or next to a common reference object.
-Our jewelry photography guide covers the specific techniques for achieving sharp, detailed jewelry images.
+Scale reference: Jewelry is small, and buyers frequently misjudge size from photos.
+Include at least one additional image showing the piece on a hand, wrist, neck, or next to a common reference object (coin, ruler segment).
+Listings without scale context see measurably higher return rates for "smaller than expected" reasons.

 Electronics